arnbme/apcupsd/README.md

 ## 1. Purpose
 Perform a graceful hub shutdown when power is lost.

-Developed and tested on a Windows 10 system.
+Developed for, and tested on a Windows 10 system, but may work on any system supporting Visual Basic Script.

 This version, maintained by Arn Burkhoff, was derived from Steve Wright's APC UPS Monitor Driver release.